KrishRVH/Puzzlemania/README.md

 	c.
 Dark Gray: The letter is Not in the word
 4. Guess the word before running out of attempts to Win!

+### Known Issues

+In the Set game, the Time Attack tracks 1 less set than you have found, we've yet to troubleshoot this.
 ---

 ## To Compile